Borani (tribe): 1st Campaign into Minor Asia of 256 CE or 257 CE

-2nd Campaign into Asia 257 or 258 CE
+2nd Campaign into Minor Asia 257 or 258 CE

 In the following year, 257 CE or 258 CE the Borani and Goths launched another campaign.
 This time they were able to secure ships from the Bosporan Kingdom.
 And like last time they attacked Pityus.
 Though Successianus was sent to Syria by Valerian, and elevated to Praetorian Prefect due to his victory against the Borani and Goths in the year prior.
 Due to this the two tribes were able to successfully take Pityus.

 After the capture of Pityus the Borani and Goths continued sailing southwards across the Black Sea.
 They attacked a temple of Artemis at the mouth of the River Phasis.
 And they continued to sail up to Trapezus.
 The city of Trapezus had two sets of walls, along with this their normal garrison of unknown numbers was strengthened with an extra 10,000 men.
 Despite this the Romans wanting pay over anything didn't properly man the walls, not even climbing lookout posts.
 The two tribes took advantage of this, and they cut down trees and used them to scale the walls of Trapezus at night.
 They took the city and killed its inhabitants and plundered the city.
 Giving them plenty of riches.
 After this the Borani spread out and began plundering the region of Pontus.

 The success from this campaign inspired the Goths to do the same who built their own boats and sailed down Thrace and Moesia while their army moved parallel to the fleet.

 In Pontus

 St. Gregory Thaumaturgus, was the bishop of Neocaesarea since about 240 CE.
 He had fled to the mountains to escape the Decian Persecution.
-By the mid-250’s CE he had become the leading Christian of the region.
-He wrote a letter in 262 CE probably to another bishop documenting the bad actions the Christians of the region had been doing during and after the invasion of Pontus by the Borani and Goths.
-Some Christians were said to have stole what was left after the invasion like buried silver, livestock, and fields to compensate their losses.
-Some people who escaped captivity from the tribes, asked for support from some Christians, yet the Christians had detained them and forced the captives to work for them.
-Others helped the Borani and Goths locate houses, and execute Romans.
-And some even plundered houses of people who fled before the Borani could do so.
+By the mid-250’s he had become the leading Christian of the Roman Pontus.
+He wrote a letter in 262, probably to another bishop, documenting the bad actions of the Christians of the region during and after the invasion of Pontus by the Borani and Goths.
+Some Christians were said to have stolen what was left after the invasion, such as buried silver, livestock, and fields to compensate their losses.
+Some people who escaped captivity from the tribes, asked for support from some Christians, yet the Christians had allegedly detained them and forced the captives to work for them, while others helped the Borani and Goths locate houses, and execute Romans; and some even plundered houses of people who fled before the Borani could do so.